jmullool/HELM_for_Cisco_ThousandEye_Agents/README.md

 helm upgrade --install john thousandeyesagent-0.1.0.tgz --set account_token=MTIzNDVBQkNERUY=
 ```

-(2) run the HELM install command and set the custom values in a file (i.e. myvalues.yaml).
+(2) or run the HELM install command and set the custom values in a file (i.e. myvalues.yaml).
 These values will overwrite the same values in the values.yaml file.
 The chart can either be extracted or not.
 A sample myvalues.yaml is included, but you can use any file name.
 In the below example we are in the top level repo directory.

 ```
-helm upgrade --install <release name> thousandeyesagent-0.1.0.tgz -n <namespace> -f <custom_values_file>
+helm upgrade --install <release name> thousandeyesagent-<0.1.0>.tgz -n <namespace> -f <custom_values_file>
 ```

 example: